Speech Building, Room 237, (501) 569-3158, (501) 569-3196 (fax), Website

 Intercultural Competency (9 hours)

 The university does not require completion of a foreign language for graduation.
 Certain colleges or programs may elect to require a language.
-The Department of Speech Communication requires 9 hours of an intercultural competency that must be fulfilled by taking 6 additional hours beyond SPCH 4312 or SPCH 4357 that focus on intercultural areas to meet the 9 hour requirement.
+The Department of Applied Communication requires 9 hours of an intercultural competency that must be fulfilled by taking 6 additional hours beyond ACOM 4312 or ACOM 4357 that focus on intercultural areas to meet the 9 hour requirement.
 These 6 hours may be fulfilled by taking a foreign language, studying abroad, or by taking other courses that have an intercultural focus (for example, courses from the Race & Ethnicity minor).
 Please see the department for approval for courses in other departments.

 Major (34 hours)